rtakatori49/Application-of-Extended-Kalman-Filter-to-Orbit-Determiation/README.md

 # Application of Extended Kalman Filter to Orbit Determiation

-The extended Kalman Filter was applied to an initial orbit determination problem done by non-linear weighted least squares method in order to improve the error ellipsoid.
+The extended Kalman filter was applied to an initial orbit determination problem done by non-linear weighted least squares method in order to improve the error ellipsoid.

 ## Presentation